Kenzo gets the buzz at bee-themed Paris Fashion Week show

 It took perhaps a deadly global pandemic for the fashion industry to change its wasteful and un-ecological system of invitations.

-Usually, houses compete to produce the most eye-catching, inventive and flamboyant show invitations delivered often by gas-guzzling courier to each guest’s personal or professional address with little thought to ecology.
+Usually, houses compete to produce the most eye-catching, inventive and flamboyant show invitations delivered often by gas-guzzling courier to each guest’s address with little thought for the environment.

-This season, owing to the virus threat and also the uncertainty surrounding the fashion show schedule, many top houses such as Balmain opted to invite guests via email.
-Some that did send physical invitations, such as Kenzo, were made of eco-papers.
+This season, owing to the virus and also the uncertainty surrounding the fashion show schedule, many top houses such as Balmain opted to invite guests via email.
+Some that did send physical invitations, such as Kenzo, used eco-paper.

 ANREALAGE POPS WITH COLOR